 Static overlay

-A global research response to COVID-19 driven by the needs of low-resource settings
+A global research response to infectious diseases

-A global research response to COVID-19 driven by the needs of low-resource settings
+driven by the needs of people in low-resource settings

 Research areas